jestemc/dynamixel_hr3/README.rst

-HumaRobotics Dynamixel Library
+HumaRobotics Dynamixel Library (Fork for python 3)
 ########################################################

-HumaRobotics Dynamixel Library is a Python 2.7 library for programming Robotis Dynamixel motors directly from python or through the ROS bindings provided separately in https://github.com/HumaRobotics/dynamixel_hr_ros .
+HumaRobotics Dynamixel is a library for programming Robotis Dynamixel motors directly from python or through the ROS bindings provided separately in https://github.com/HumaRobotics/dynamixel_hr_ros .
+Originally for python 2, this is a fork that was (mostly) automatically converted to python 3 using the `future` library.
 It also comes with a GUI that allows to quickly identify/configure/manipulate your motors.

 .. toctree::